-Start in Wind-relieving Pose ("Knees To Chest")
+Start in Wind-Relieving Pose ("Knees to Chest")

 Seated Forward Bend Pose

-Legs Up The Wall
+Legs up the Wall

 Standing Forward Bend

-Stand up with back straight and legs apart.
-Hinge from the waist and round your spine as you reach for the floor.
+Stand up with your back straight and legs apart.
+Hinge from the waist, and round your spine as you reach for the floor.
 To modify, place hands on a yoga block or waist-high surface.
-You should feel a stretch in your seat, hamstrings, calves.
+You should feel a stretch in your seat, hamstrings, and calves.
 Let your head hang heavy to stretch your neck, and reach your tailbone to the sky to maximize the stretch.

 One-Legged Seated Spinal Twist

-Lie on the floor with arms beside your body and bend your knees with feet flat on the floor.
+Lie on the floor with your arms beside your body, and bend your knees, keeping your feet flat on the floor.
 Make sure your knees and heels are aligned.
-From your heels, and with back straight, push your hips up and feel a stretch in your chest.
-For a variation, try pressing up with one hip and breathe for five breaths, then switch and hold for another five breaths.
-"For a more restorative pose, place a block at the lower back," Wells says.
+Keeping your back straight, push your hips up from your heels, and feel a stretch in your chest.
+For a variation, try pressing up with one hip and breathe for five breaths, then switch sides and hold for another five breaths.

 Seo AY, Kim N, Oh DH.
-Abdominal Bloating: Pathophysiology and Treatment.
+Abdominal bloating: pathophysiology and treatment.
 J Neurogastroenterol Motil.
-2013;19(4):433-53. doi:10.5056/jnm.2013.19.4.433
+2013;19(4):433-453. doi:10.5056/jnm.2013.19.4.433

 Krajmalnik-brown R, Ilhan ZE, Kang DW, Dibaise JK.
 Effects of Gut Microbes on Nutrient Absorption and Energy Regulation.
 Nutr Clin Pract.
 2012;27(2):201-14.doi:10.1177/0884533611436116